-- Anticipated Total Funding: up to \$10 million - Grant award notifications anticipated in Spring/Summer 2022 - Grant-funded project work must be complete by Fall 2025
+- Anticipated Total Funding: up to \$10 million - Grant award notifications anticipated in summer/fall 2022 - Grant-funded project work must be able to be completed by fall 2025

 Eligibility Information

 Eligibility under this Solicitation is defined by Fish and Game Code Section §1501.5(b).
 Eligible entities include: federal, state, and local public agencies and institutions within California (including public universities); nonprofit organizations qualified to do business in California and qualified under Section 501(c)(3) of Title 26 of the United States Code; and California Native American tribes as defined in the Public Resources Code section 21073.
 Other entities that are not eligible for funding under this Solicitation may work as subcontractors for an eligible applicant.